joolfe/gatsby-for-docs/content/06-changing-style.md

 ---
 title: "Changing the style"
-metaTitle: "Set up the environment"
+metaTitle: "Changing the tutorial style"
-metaDescription: "Steps for set up the environment for use gatsby"
+metaDescription: "Steps for change style of the tutorial using css"
 ---

 # Color theme